The delivery or pick up of the tasting kit will only be done in the 4 days prior to the event.

 Taste the finest tea and chocolate available in this city in the comfort of your own home with the guidance of an expert tea importer and a award winning Montreal chocolate maker.
 Shiho Kanamaru is from the south of Japan and runs Cha Do Raku, a teahouse which translates as “tea in decadence”.
 Let her guide you through a tasting of teas that she travels to buy directly from farms in Japan and Taiwan every year.

-Elfi Maldonado, an extraordinary Montreal chocolate maker, will also lead the tasting experience with Shiho.
+Elfi Maldonado from Qantu, an extraordinary Montreal chocolate maker, will also lead the tasting experience with Shiho.
 Originally from Peru, Elfi has helped the world discover the origins of the most complex Peruvian cocoa: wild, ancestral and cultivars.
 She has won numerous international gold medals, including the award for the best chocolate in the world in 2018.
-Half of the events are with Daniel of Chocolats Monarque and half are with Elfi from Quantu.

-We will taste black, white, green, and oolong tea as well as matcha and a tisane.
-We will also taste 5 chocolates that are all made here in Montreal from the bean to the bar.
+We will taste 3 unique high quality teas as well as 3 chocolate bars which are all made here in Montreal, from bean to bar.
 The pairings have been carefully selected and we will take you on a trip, tasting tea and chocolate together- both twice as complex as wine.

-The tasting will last between 60 and 90 minutes.
-The price includes six very high quality teas and chocolates.
+The tasting will last for about 2 hours.
+The price includes three very high quality teas and chocolates.
 There is a $10 delivery fee to your home for those on the island of Montreal and a $20 fee for those outside of Montreal, but within North America.
 Tasting kits can also be picked-up in Verdun or in the Plateau.
-You will receive your kit in the week before the event.
+You will receive your kit a couple of days before the event.

 A small teacup or a mug